justinmao/page-sized-slides/README.md

 * Suggestion: Add `overflow: hidden` or `overflow: scroll` to `.slide` to prevent elements from spilling into other pages.

 * page-sized-slides.js makes use of `window.onbeforeload`, and `document.onkeydown` properties. *Overwriting these methods may (probably will) cause issues.*

+## Current Issues
+* Large filesize due to hammer.js dependency.
+Should replace with a vanilla js implementation.